• Skip to primary navigation

 Hot cross bun pudding pin image.

-It's a simple and delicious baked Easter dessert made with store-bought hot cross buns - a clever seasonal twist on a British classic!
+It's a simple and delicious baked Easter dessert and a clever seasonal twist on a British classic!
 You might also like my easy Easter simnel cake muffins!

-Less than 8 minutes of prep and 30 minutes in the oven and you have yourself a spiced bun and butter pudding oozing with hot creamy custard - so many delicious flavours!
+With less than 8 minutes of prep and 30 minutes in the oven, you have a delicious spiced bun and butter pudding oozing with hot, creamy custard.
+The combination of the sweet and spiced buns with the creamy custard is irresistible!

-👩🍳 Love Easter baking?
-Try my easy mini egg cookie bars too!
+👩🍳 Love Easter desserts?
+Try my easy Easter meringues with mini eggs too!

 Jump to: